 Trends: Privacy is one of the hottest and most volatile subjects in the workplace today, and deservedly so.
 From employee social media use to the use of GPS devices to monitor employee conduct, the landscape of employee privacy is constantly changing based on new technologies and developments.
 Employers should also be aware that state and federal governments have shown a willingness to legislate a variety of topics ranging from protection of genetic information to wiretapping and social media to data protection.

-In-depth review of the spectrum of Colorado employment law requirements HR must follow in respect to employee privacy.
+In-depth review of the spectrum of Maryland employment law requirements HR must follow with respect to employee privacy.

-In-depth review of the spectrum of Minnesota employment law requirements HR must follow with respect to employee privacy.
+In-depth review of the spectrum of Nevada employment law requirements HR must follow with respect to employee privacy.

 HR and legal considerations for employers regarding employee privacy.
 Privacy issue guidance on subjects such as social media and surveillance.